-On this day in 1908, future President Lyndon Baines Johnson is born on a farm near Stonewall, Texas.
+On August 27, 1908, future President Lyndon Baines Johnson is born on a farm near Stonewall, Texas.
 The brash, outspoken Johnson grew up in an impoverished rural area and worked his way through a teachers’ training college before entering politics.

 In 1937, Johnson won a seat in the House of Representatives.
 His government service was interrupted by World War II, during which he served in the Navy and won the Silver Star for bravery in combat in the South Pacific.
 After the war, he served additional terms in the House of Representatives until he was elected to the Senate in 1948.
 He became the Senate’s minority leader in 1953.
 A year later, with the Democrats in control of Congress, Johnson became the Senate’s majority leader and, in 1960, John F. Kennedy chose Johnson as his running mate.
 In 1963, Johnson was unexpectedly thrust into the role of president when JFK was assassinated in Dallas, Texas.
 “LBJ,” as he was known, was sworn in on Air Force One, while a stricken Jacqueline Kennedy looked on, on November 22, 1963.